tylerkmak/Craft-Master-Addon/README.md

 # Future Endeavors
-1. Convert output of ext to be converted into a list of item id's instead of item names
-2. Get approval to upload extension to curseforge or something like that
+1. Get approval to upload extension to curseforge or something like that
-3. Automate uploading process to hosting site for addons.
+2. Automate uploading process to hosting site for addons.